 A significant amount of our revenue is derived from products manufactured at facilities owned and operated by our co-manufacturers.
-We currently rely on two co-manufacturers for hard-boiled eggs, two co-manufacturers for stick butter, one co-manufacturer for spreadable tub butter and one co-manufacturer for liquid eggs.
-While we currently have written manufacturing contracts with our co-manufacturer for spreadable tub butter and one of our co-manufacturers for hard-boiled eggs, we do not currently have written manufacturing contracts with our other co-manufacturers.
-Due to the absence of written contracts with certain of our co-manufacturers, these co-manufacturers can generally seek to alter or terminate their relationships with us at any time, leaving us with periods during which we have limited or no ability to manufacture certain of our products.
+We currently rely on one co-manufacturer for hard-boiled eggs, three co-manufacturers for stick butter, one co-manufacturer for spreadable tub butter and one co-manufacturer for liquid eggs.
+While we currently have written manufacturing contracts with our co-manufacturers for spreadable tub butter and for hard-boiled eggs and one of our co-manufacturers for stick butter, we do not currently have written manufacturing contracts with our other co-manufacturers.
+Due to the absence of written contracts with certain of our co-manufacturers, these co-manufacturers can generally seek to alter or terminate their relationships with us at any time, resulting in with periods during which we may have limited or no ability to manufacture certain of our products.